KevinDutier/simple-ascii-homepage/README.md

 # Description

-Simple ascii homepage is a simple and lightweight, dark homepage for developers.
+Simple ascii homepage is a simple and lightweight, dark, home/new tab page for developers.
 It gives users quick access to their favorite websites.

 As the page is completely customizable, users can (and are encouraged to) customize the page to their own liking (links, categories, colors, etc.).